-CSM Sport and Entertainment LLP operates as a group of individual businesses transacting separate lines of business.
-The rights and obligations of CSM Sport and Entertainment LLP as a party to this Agreement, and its liability to the Client, do not extend beyond the business which it is identified as “trading as” or “CSM Live” except to the extent that any other group business is explicitly and separately identified in the Agreement as having rights and obligations in relation to the Client.
+CSM operates as a group of individual businesses transacting separate lines of business.
+The rights and obligations of CSM as a party to the agreement, and its liability to the Client do not extend beyond the specified agency, except to the extent any other group business is explicitly and separately identified in the agreement as having rights and obligations in relation to the Client.

 1 INTELLECTUAL PROPERTY RIGHTS, TITLE AND RISK

 For the purposes of this clause 1, “Intellectual Property” means any and all rights in and to all inventions, patents, utility models, know-how, designs (both registered or unregistered), database rights, rights in software, copyright and related rights and trade marks (both registered and unregistered),business and domain names, together with all rights to the grant of and applications for the same and including all similar or analogous rights and all other rights in the nature of intellectual and industrial property throughout the world and all future rights of such nature.